Frequently Asked Questions by StudentsQ. If I am qualified for services through the DRC, will that show up on my transcripts?

 A. A high school plan, whether IEP or 504, governs the high school setting.
 When you enroll at the DRC, a DRC counselor will meet with you to determine your current educational limitations and, through an interactive process, decide on accommodations.
 Your high school document is just that, a document for the high school environment.
 You may or may not have similar accommodations in the college setting.

 Q. Are special parking arrangements available?

 A. If you have a temporary mobility impairment, you may be eligible for a Temporary Parking Permit.
-Arrange to see DRC Certificated Staff to discuss your needs around parking.
+Arrange to see DRC Counselor to discuss your needs around parking.
 Be sure to bring your regular parking permit number.
 If you will need long term parking accommodations you will need to get a disabled parking placard from the DMV.